Prasanth-G/Distributed-IDM/README.md

 # Distributed-IDM
-"Download a file with the help of many devices" Download .exe file at https://goo.gl/opHXnK
+Download .exe file at https://goo.gl/opHXnK

-It aims at distributing the work load of downloading a file among multiple machines within the same network.
+> It aims at distributing the work load of downloading a file among multiple machines within the same network.

 Working :
   * Connection is established with the machines that respond with acceptance.